glassroom/heinsen_routing/README.md

 ## Examples

-Detect objects with poses from parts with poses embedded in images:
+Detect objects from parts and their poses in images:

 ```python
 import torch